Uncover the truth behind common misconceptions about online tutoring and discover how it can empower students to reach their full potential.

 In a study by Biwer, oude Egbrink, Aalten & de Bruin (2020), the researchers compared the effectiveness of learning strategies.
 The strategies that ranked lowest were those where there was little interaction with information, such as writing down main points, rereading, and highlighting text.
 More effective strategies included practice tests, spacing out studying, and producing explanations about facts and concepts.

-This research leads to an inherent benefit of recorded tutoring sessions: knowing that they can access the recording of a tutoring session at a later time, students can engage in active learning with their tutors.
+This research leads to an inherent benefit of recorded tutoring sessions: knowing that they can access the recording of a tutoring session later, students can engage in active learning with their tutors.

 And when they do go back to look at a recorded session, they’ll be able to review more than just what the tutor said about a concept.
 They’ll hear a conversation with explanations, connections, and higher-level thinking about the knowledge and skills they need to know.